-Hence, immediately administer the first aid or take them to a vet to prevent severe issues.
+Hence, immediately administer first aid or take them to a vet to prevent severe issues.

-- Make Your Plant Unappealing: Cats dislike the taste and smell of anything citrus; hence, you can spray some lemon, lime, or orange juice diluted with water on the plant leaves.
+- Make Your Plant Unappealing: Cats dislike the taste and smell of citrus.
+So, spray lemon, lime, or orange juice diluted with water on the plant leaves.

 - Apply Neem Oil: Regularly apply neem oil, a herbal pesticide, to ward off cats and pests from your Schefflera plants.